jheinen/GR.jl/README.md

 [GR](http://gr-framework.org/), a framework for visualisation applications.

-You will need to have the GR framework installed on your machine in order to use GR.
+The Julia package manager will download and install a pre-compiled run-time (for your hardware architecture), if the GR software is not already installed in the recommended locations.

+If you don't want those binaries to be copied to your Julia run-time, you will have have to install the GR framework before using the Julia GR package.
 Clone the main source using:

     git clone https://github.com/jheinen/gr